-A common mistake when purchasing an air compressor is making a selection based on capital cost alone rather than reviewing the total equipment ownership costs.
-Since energy consumption and equipment maintenance can quickly drive up ownership costs, it is critical to understand what contributes to these expenses at your facility.
+A common mistake when purchasing an air compressor is choosing based on upfront capital cost alone, rather than considering the full cost of ownership.
+Because energy consumption and equipment maintenance can quickly drive up ownership costs, it is critical to understand what contributes to these expenses at your facility.
 To get started in your cost savings journey this year, you must first identify the following costs associated with your system.

 Energy Costs

-According to Energy Star, 76% of compressor ownership costs go towards the electricity required for operation.
+According to Energy Star, 76% an air compressor’s total lifetime cost comes from electricity use.
 This paired with the rising cost of energy means the goal at your facility should be delivering the required demand of air with the lowest amount of energy possible.
 To calculate compressed air energy costs you must first track rated power, motor efficiency, service factor, running hours, and energy rate.

 - Power & Motor Efficiency

-The percentage of electrical input that the motor uses to power the air compressor is referred to as the efficiency rating.
+Motor efficiency rating refers to how much input electricity is converted into usable power for compression.
 Although there is a large range of efficiencies, generally the older and smaller the compressor motor is, the less efficient it is.
 As an example, a 100 HP premium efficiency motor typically has a motor efficiency rating at around 96%.
 Review your motor manufacturer’s datasheet to find this efficiency rating.

 - Service Factor